Department of Health and Human Services

 located at the address it had listed in its enrollment application, she was unable to inspect the premises.

 Petitioner concedes that the address it listed on its enrollment application was not, in fact, its practice address, but argues that, when the address provided could not be verified, the contractor “had an affirmative duty to request clarifying information.”
 P. Br. at 13-14.
 Petitioner points to sections 15.5.4 and 15.7 of the Medicare Program Integrity Manual, which describe the application review and verification process for certain Medicare enrollment applications (CMS-855A, CMS-855B, CMS-855I, CMS-855R, CMS-855O, and CMS-20134).
 Id.
-But those sections do not govern DMEPOS enrollment applications (CMS-855S).4 Nothing in the statute, regulations, or manual provisions places an affirmative duty on the contractor (or CMS) to verify or correct address errors.
+But those sections do not govern DMEPOS enrollment applications (CMS-855S).

 The Departmental Appeals Board has held, repeatedly, that a supplier must be operational at the practice location listed on its enrollment application.
 Wendell Foo, M.D., DAB No. 2904 at 2, 21 (2018); Jason R. Bailey, M.D., P.A., DAB No. 2855 at 10 (2018).
 By its own admission, Petitioner was not operational at the practice location it listed on its Medicare application, and the contractor was not able to conduct an on-site inspection.
 CMS therefore justifiably denied its enrollment application under sections 424.57(c)(1) and (d) and 424.530(a)(1) and (5).